wikindx/wikindx/trunk/docs/README.txt

 application and only for the last version.

-For reasons of immaturity of the system of components it is recommended to contribute to the official developpement team so that the components are always compatible with the latest version.
+For reasons of immaturity of the system of components it is recommended to contribute to the official development team so that the components are always compatible with the latest version.
 If you create your own components it is not guaranteed that they will work on a later version of Wikindx.